beltex/SMCKit/README.md

 ### Fun

-While the SMC driver is closed source, the definition of certain structs needed to interact with it (see `SMCParamStruct`) happened to appear in the open source Apple **PowerManagement** project at around version 211, and soon after disappeared.
+While the SMC driver is closed source, the call strucutre and definition of certain structs needed to interact with it (see `SMCParamStruct`) happened to appear in the open source Apple **PowerManagement** project at around version 211, and soon after disappeared.
 They can be seen in the [PrivateLib.c](http://www.opensource.apple.com/source/PowerManagement/PowerManagement-211/pmconfigd/PrivateLib.c) file under `pmconfigd`.
 In the very same source file, the following snippet can be
 found: